WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 No longer would they be alone.
 &nbsp;

 xEEVEEx was proud of his new packmates.
 Each of them smiling in return.
 He turned, about to resume his place in line, when WarWolff stopped him.
+A hand against his shoulder.

-"Halt."
 WarWolff gave him a stern look.

 xEEVEEx faltered.
 Uncertain.